 (e) provide for the procedure at pre-hearing conferences.

-[Section 136 amended by No. 8 of 2009 s.
+[Section 136 amended: No. 8 of 2009 s.
 32(3).]

 137. Confidentiality of pre-hearing conference

 (1) Subject to this section, the proceedings of a pre-hearing conference are confidential.

 (2) Evidence of anything said or done, or of any admission made, at a pre-hearing conference is only admissible in proceedings before any court (including the protection proceedings concerned) if the court concerned grants leave or all the people who attended the pre-hearing conference consent.